-Questions have been recently raised by some electrical contractors and designers in respect to this subject.
+Questions have been recently raised by some electrical contractors and designers in respect to electrical installations in dental offices per the CE Code.
 Let’s elaborate on potential surprises in conjunction with such installations.

 At the first glance, a dental office is a space in a typical office building, and there should not be any specific concerns regarding electrical design and installation in such office space, as traditionally such design and installation would be limited to the wiring of lighting and receptacles in a typical office space.

 However, after a close evaluation of this area, the designers and electrical contractors would realize that the electrical installation in a typical “innocent” looking dental office, where cord-connected dental equipment and specialty lighting equipment are used, would be covered by specific provisions of Section 24 of the CE Code, Part I.

 Let’s take a look at the scope of Section 24 and at particular requirements of this Section:

 (1) This Section applies to the installation of (a) electrical wiring and equipment within patient care areas of health care facilities; and

 (b) the portions of the electrical systems of health care facilities designated as essential electrical systems.

 (2) Except as noted in Rules 24-104(7) and 24-108, this Section does not apply to installations of electrical communication systems as covered in Section 60, nor to radio and television installations as covered in Section 54.